Carman Lapointe

+The panel found “Lapointe failed to preserve the appearance of objectivity and independence required to maintain the credibility of her office and the investigation process,” and that “She failed to meet her duty to conduct a careful and methodical examination of the circumstances before initiating an investigation.”

-Prior to joining the UN she was Auditor General for the World Bank Group headquartered in Washington, DC.
+Prior to joining the UN, Lapointe was Auditor General for the World Bank Group headquartered in Washington, DC.
 She has also served as an auditor for Bank of Canada and corporate auditor for Canada Post, among others.
 She was the first woman Chairperson of The Institute of Internal Auditors in 1995.